awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 <br>

 #### GStreamer `appsink` Samples
-To stream media from the device's camera and audio sources, create a stream in the [AWS KVS console](https://console.aws.amazon.com/kinesisvideo/home) and run the following sample:
+To stream media from the device's camera and microphone sources, create a stream in the [AWS KVS console](https://console.aws.amazon.com/kinesisvideo/home) and run the following sample:
 ```bash
 ./kvs_gstreamer_audio_video_sample <your-stream-name>
 ```